SoDOOManiac/So-Doom/README.md

  * Playing sounds in full length, and misc. other sound fixes.
  * Demo recording and/or playback timers and progress bar.

-All of these features are disabled by default and need to get enabled either in the in-game "Crispness" menu, in the crispy-doom-setup tool or as command line parameters.
+All of these features are disabled by default and need to get enabled either in the in-game "SoDOOMy" menu, in the so-doom-setup tool or as command line parameters.
 They are implemented in a way that preserves demo-compatibility with Vanilla Doom and network game compatibility with Chocolate Doom.
-Furthermore, Crispy Doom's savegames and config files are compatible, though not identical (see the Compatibility section below), to Vanilla Doom's.
+Furthermore, So Doom's savegames and config files are compatible, though not identical (see the Compatibility section below), to Vanilla Doom's.

-Crispy Doom strives for maximum compatibility with all "limit-removing Vanilla" maps -- but not Boom or ZDoom maps.
-More specifically, Crispy Doom supports some select advanced features such as [ANIMATED](https://doomwiki.org/wiki/ANIMATED) and [SWITCHES](https://doomwiki.org/wiki/SWITCHES) lumps, MBF sky transfers, SMMU swirling flats and [MUSINFO](https://doomwiki.org/wiki/MUSINFO) -- but neither generalized linedef and sector types nor DECORATE and MAPINFO.
+So Doom strives for maximum compatibility with all "limit-removing Vanilla" maps -- but not Boom or ZDoom maps.
+More specifically, So Doom, supports some select advanced features such as [ANIMATED](https://doomwiki.org/wiki/ANIMATED) and [SWITCHES](https://doomwiki.org/wiki/SWITCHES) lumps, MBF sky transfers, SMMU swirling flats and [MUSINFO](https://doomwiki.org/wiki/MUSINFO) -- but neither generalized linedef and sector types nor DECORATE and MAPINFO.

 Many additional less user-visible features have been implemented, e.g. fixed engine limitations and crashes, fixed rendering bugs, fixed harmless game logic bugs, full support for DEHACKED files and lumps in BEX format, additional and improved cheat codes, an improved Automap, and many more!
-Due to the extra DEHACKED states added from [MBF](https://doomwiki.org/wiki/MBF), Crispy Doom supports [enhancer](https://www.doomworld.com/forum/topic/84859-black-ops-smooth-weapons-dehacked-mod) [mods](https://www.doomworld.com/forum/topic/85991-smoothed-smooth-monsters-for-doom-retro-and-crispy-doom) that can make the gameplay even more pleasing to the eyes.
+Due to the extra DEHACKED states added from [MBF](https://doomwiki.org/wiki/MBF), So Doom supports [enhancer](https://www.doomworld.com/forum/topic/84859-black-ops-smooth-weapons-dehacked-mod) [mods](https://www.doomworld.com/forum/topic/85991-smoothed-smooth-monsters-for-doom-retro-and-crispy-doom) that can make the gameplay even more pleasing to the eyes.
 For a detailed list of features and changes please refer to the release notes below.

 ### New controls (with default bindings)